-- Trappers from the Kenai Peninsula agree that traps at highway pullouts were unethical and shouldn't be allowed. - It aligns with USFS Mission for management of USFS lands to include the management for multiple uses using a balanced approach, also, their "Our Values" statement cites, managing for "Safety.
+- Search and rescue dog owners have voiced concern about using their dogs in the case of an emergency due to the danger of traps.
+This puts human life in jeopardy due to lack of regulations. - It aligns with USFS Mission for management of USFS lands to include the management for multiple uses using a balanced approach.
+Their "Our Values" statement cites, managing for "Safety.
 In every way: physical, psychological, and social" - Impacts would be negligible to subsistence trappers as they could continue to trap under State regulations in these regions.
 That said, it is hoped that federal subsistence users would comply with the new regulation.
-If the Federal Subsistence Program adopts the regulation, then hopefully a similar proposal submitted to the BOG in the future will eventually gain support for passage by recognizing:
+If the regulation is adopted by the Federal Subsistence Program, we hope that a proposal submitted to the BOG in the future would eventually gain support for passage by recognizing: - o 1) the requests of non-consumptive users when evaluating trapping regulations in this small region of the state

-- 1) the requests of non-consumptive users when evaluating trapping regulations in this small region of the state - 2) the mission of the USFS to manage for balanced recreational uses and recognizing their can be a balanced approach to reduce conflict and - 3) the willingness of the Federal Subsistence Program to make regulatory changes that do not significantly interfere with the subsistence opportunity to trap, and yet reduce long-term user conflicts occurring in a high-density multi-recreational use region of the State. - Local residents are supportive of a more balanced approach to management of recreational uses as indicated by a local survey by Cooper Landing Community Safe Trails Committee. - According to ADF&G data, 99.6% of Alaskans don't trap and only .4% do.
-Land use management should adjust to this current usage. - 4: What impact will this change have on wildlife populations?
+- o 2) the mission of the USFS to manage for balanced recreational uses and recognizing their can be a balanced approach to reduce conflict and - o 3) the willingness of the Federal Subsistence Program to make regulatory changes that do not significantly interfere with the subsistence opportunity to trap and yet reduce long term user conflicts occurring in a high density multi recreational use region of the State. - o 4) a balanced approach will reduce conflict - Local residents are supportive of a more balanced approach to management of recreational uses as indicated by a local survey by the Cooper Landing Community Safe Trails Committee. - According to ADF&G data, 99.6% of Alaskans don't trap and only .4% do.
+Land use management should adjust to this current usage. - Incidents of abandoned or "ghost traps" near the areas described will be decreased for the off-trapping seasonal activities.
+Such leftover active traps have been found at the Russian Falls Trailhead and on Williams Beach. - 4: What impact will this change have on wildlife populations?